 All of the below university and program requirements

 regionally accredited U.S. institution, or its equivalent from a foreign

 institution, with a GPA of 3.0 or higher in all work attempted in the last 60

 - GRE test scores

 - GMAT is acceptable with minimum scores of 30 verbal and 29 quantitative

-- The GRE requirement is waived for applicants with a GPA of 3.25 or higher, for their last 60 undergraduate credits
+- The GRE requirement is waived for applicants with at least a 3.25 GPA calculation from the last 60 undergraduate credits

 Curriculum and Requirements

 Members of the MPA faculty serve on the City of Jacksonville's Ethics Commission, the Jacksonville Human Rights Commission and other public bodies; administer evaluation iniatives of civic agencies; consult on strategic planning efforts by non-profit agencies and institutions; and develop and implement community-focused polls through the UNF Public Opinion Research Lab (headed by an MPA faculty member).
 In addition, this program offers an internship option; more information can be found through the Graduate Catalog or by speaking with the Graduate Program Director.